 - c.
 Set workplace ID.

 - d.
 Click Apply.

 - 7. Click Save in the top menu bar.

-- (i) Check the syntax of the SQL query for any errors by clicking Test SQL at the upper right of the screen.
-When you click Preview in the top menu bar, the workplace, key and value are displayed according to the SQL query.
+- Check the syntax of the SQL query for any errors by clicking Test SQL at the upper right of the screen.
+When Preview is clicked in the top menu bar, the workplace, key and value are displayed according to the SQL query.